 Help around the house

 Hood River is a very scenic and beautiful area to visit in itself.
 We're very flexible about help hours and love to explore when we have the time.
 With help we hope we'd have more time to explore and take you exploring in this part of Oregon.
 We love to share our knowledge on growing peaches and what it takes to maintain the whole health of the farm and farmers.
 In general, we are very curious and love to learn and keep exploring.
-Also, I love to cook!
+Lots of good fresh food from the farm and from other local farmers in our area.

 We have some experience in woodworking and building.
 I'm a student in Environmental Studies and my partner is a works in the local hospital.

-We're looking for help taking care and maintaining our peach orchard in beautiful Hood River.
+We're looking for help taking care and maintaining our organic peach orchard in beautiful Hood River.
 We have several gardens that would love more attention and plans for habitat restoration on our property.
 This includes, weeding, watering, planting, thinning, harvesting.
 We have several infrastructure projects such as a small greenhouse and composting area too.
+We're preparing for a large pollinator program to plant more native pollinator plants around and within the property !